sunlightlabs/rack-honeypot/README.md

     config.middleware.use "Rack::Honeypot"

-That's all you have do do!
+That's all there is to it.

 There are a few options you can pass in:

-    :class_name is the class assigned to the parent div of the honeypot :label is the warning label displayed to those with CSS disabled :input_name is the name of the form field.
-Ensure that this is tempting to a spambot if you modify.
+  * `:class_name` is the class assigned to the parent div of the honeypot.
+Defaults to "phonetoy", an anagram of honeypot.
+  * `:label` is the warning label displayed to those with CSS disabled.
+Defaults to "Don't fill in this field".
+  * `:input_name` is the name of the form field.
+Ensure that this is tempting to a spambot if you modify it.
+Defaults to "email".
-    :input_value is the value of the form field that would only be modified by a spambot.
+  * `:input_value` is the value of the form field that would only be modified by a spambot.
+Defaults to blank.

 See the `Rack::Honeypot#initialize` method for the defaults.